Baleen whale: Evolutionary history

 Mystacodon selenensis is the earliest mysticete, dating back to 37 to 33 million years ago (mya) in the Late Eocene, and, like other early toothed mysticetes, or "archaeomysticetes", M. selenensis had heterodont dentition used for suction feeding.
 Archaeomysticetes from the Oligocene are the Mammalodontidae (Mammalodon and Janjucetus) from Australia.
 They were small with shortened rostra, and a primitive dental formula.
 In baleen whales, it is thought that enlarged mouths adapted for suction feeding evolved before specializations for bulk filter feeding.
 In the toothed Oligocene mammalodontid Janjucetus, the symphysis is short and the mouth enlarged, the rostrum is wide, and the edges of the maxillae are thin, indicating an adaptation for suction feeding.
 The aetiocetid Chonecetus still had teeth, but the presence of a groove on the interior side of each mandible indicates the symphysis was elastic, which would have enabled rotation of each mandible, an initial adaptation for bulk feeding like in modern mysticetes.
+By the Early Oligocene, stem group mysticetes had evolved fully unfused, mobile mandibles.

-The first toothless ancestors of baleen whales appeared before the first radiation in the late Oligocene.
+The first toothless ancestors of baleen whales appeared before the first radiation in the Late Oligocene.
 Eomysticetus and others like it showed no evidence in the skull of echolocation abilities, suggesting they mainly relied on their eyesight for navigation.
 The eomysticetes had long, flat rostra that lacked teeth and had blowholes located halfway up the dorsal side of the snout.
 Though the palate is not well-preserved in these specimens, they are thought to have had baleen and been filter feeders.
 Miocene baleen whales were preyed upon by larger predators like killer sperm whales and megalodon.